-5. The application sufficiently identifies one to three objectives that effectively describes a measurable achievement with all components of TTIP (Target, Timeline, Indicator, and Population).
+6. The application sufficiently identifies one to three objectives that effectively describe a measurable achievement with all components of TTIP (Target, Timeline, Indicator, and Population).
 No more than three objectives are included in the application.

-6. All objectives lead to the achievement of the project goal.
+7. All objectives lead to the achievement of the project goal.